stackerdude/watch_edition/Tutorial-1:-Creating-your-first-page.md

 ## Time to check it out
-Now go to your app's home page and click on the left button.
+Now go to your app's home page and click on the face button.

 You should arrive at a new page that displays